nulogy/design-system/docs/catalog/visual_style/typography.md

 ```

 ## Usage
-There are type components for headings and interface text available via React and token references for all sizes.
+There are type components for headings and interface text available via React and token references for all sizes and line heights.
+There is also fontMetrics utility function that calculates the line heigh ratio based on the font size and the target line height input.

 [React components](/components/type)
 [Tokens](/tokens#typography)